Projects 2023-2024

 Assia Tamerdjent, Producer François Combin

 Hana, my older sister, lives alone in Algiers.
-We parted ways 7 years ago, when I chose to immigrate to Paris.
-I decide to take my camera and come back to her during a summer trip.
-This film is the story of a complicated reconciliation, between two sisters that Algeria gave birth to, and that Algeria separated.
+We parted ways seven years ago, when I chose to leave for Paris.
+Today, as this so-called city of refuge feels more hostile than ever, I decide to pick up my camera and go find Hana.
+This film is a journey to rebuild a lost bond, between two sisters that Algeria gave birth to, and that Algeria separated.

 MY GRANDFATHER, ME AND A REVOLUTION